rach1tarora/rach1tarora.github.io/index.md

 More information about the challenge and the badge <a href="https://www.credly.com/org/noshitsecurity/badge/rage" style="color:red;" rel="noopener">here</a> .

 - The first part of the  CTF will be finding a Private key(.pem) , which will grant them access to a Linux virtual machine (VM) hosted in Microsoft Azure.
-They will then have a four-hour window to solve the challenges in the VM and the access would be given by Just-in-time (JIT) in Azure
+They will then have a four-hour window to solve the challenges in the VM and the access would be given by Just-in-time (JIT) in Azure.

 - The CTF comprised of the following Elements -

     - **Digital Forensics** and **Cryptography** ( Steganography, Morse Code, Public Key Cryptography , basic encryption, hashing and validation techniques.)
     This will lead them to the Private key.

-    - Once inside the VM, they will have to **Docker Breakout** to break-out of the container and then perform a **Privilege Escalation**
+    - Once inside the VM, they will have to **Docker Breakout** to break-out of the container and then perform a **Privilege Escalation**.

-- Everything in the VM is being monitored by **Microsoft Sentinel**
+- Everything in the VM is being monitored by **Microsoft Sentinel**.

-    - A blog has been published <a href="https://arorarachit.com/blog/azure-sentinel-investigating-incidents" style="color:red;" rel="noopener">here</a> , analyzing the observations drawn from individuals attempting to compromise the VM
+    - A blog has been published <a href="https://arorarachit.com/blog/azure-sentinel-investigating-incidents" style="color:red;" rel="noopener">here</a> , analyzing the observations drawn from individuals attempting to compromise the VM.

     ![https://media.discordapp.net/attachments/928373179003600907/1155463014322016287/image.png?width=1672&height=666](https://media.discordapp.net/attachments/928373179003600907/1155463014322016287/image.png?width=1672&height=666)